 How do you calibrate a bimetallic thermometer?

-To calibrate a bimetallic thermometer, you needed to compare it to a reference thermometer that is consider to accurate. it can be done by placing both thermometers in a bath of water that is at a known temperature.
+To calibrate a bimetallic thermometer, compare it to a reference thermometer that is considered to be accurate.
+It can be done by placing both thermometers in a bath of water that is at a known temperature.
 The 2 thermometers must read the same temperature.
 If they do not, you can adjust the bimetallic thermometer until it reads the accurate temperature.

 -

-The error of a bimetallic thermometer is the difference among the actual temperature and the temperature that the thermometer reads.
-The error of a bimetallic thermometer can changes based on the type of thermometer and the temperature range.
+The error of a bimetallic thermometer is the difference between the actual temperature and the temperature that the thermometer reads.
+The allowable errors of the thermometer are (+1.5) and (+1.0) in range.

 -